clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/download-verify-decompress-mac.rst

-.. _download-verify-uncompress-mac:
+.. _download-verify-decompress-mac:

-Download, verify, and uncompress a Clear Linux image on macOS\*
+Download, verify, and decompress a Clear Linux image on macOS\*
 ###############################################################

-This guide describes the types of |CLOSIA| images available, where to download them, how to verify the integrity of an image, and how to uncompress it.
+This guide describes the types of |CL-ATTR| images available, where to download them, how to verify the integrity of an image, and how to decompress it.

 Instructions for other operating systems are available:

-* :ref:`download-verify-uncompress-linux`
+* :ref:`download-verify-decompress-linux`
-* :ref:`download-verify-uncompress-windows`
+* :ref:`download-verify-decompress-windows`

 Image types
 ***********